Message Passing Neural PDE Solvers: Method

-\paragraph{Connections.} As mentioned in \citet{Bar_Sinai_2019}, both FDM and FVM are linear methods, which estimate $n$\textsuperscript{th}-order point-wise function derivatives as $ [\del_x^{(n)} u]_i \simeq \sum_{j\in \gN(i)} \alpha_j^{(n)} u_{j} $ for appropriately chosen coefficients $\alpha_j^{(n)}$, where $\gN(i)$ is the neighborhood of cell $i$.
+for appropriately chosen coefficients $\alpha_j^{(n)}$, where $\gN(i)$ is the neighborhood of cell $i$.
 FDM computes this at cell centers, and FVM computes this at cell boundaries.
-These estimates are plugged into flux equations, such as in Table~\ref{tab:our_flux_pdes} in the appendix, followed by an optional FVM update step, shown in Equation~\ref{eq:fvm-update}, to compute time derivative estimates for the ODE solver.
+These estimates are plugged into flux equations, see Table~\ref{tab:our_flux_pdes} in the appendix, followed by an optional FVM update step, to compute time derivative estimates for the ODE solver.
 The WENO5 scheme computes derivative estimates by taking an adaptively-weighted average over multiple FVM estimates, computed using different neighborhoods of cell $i$ (see Equation~\ref{eq:weno-weighting}).
-Equations~\ref{eq:pseudolinear}, \ref{eq:fvm-update}, and \ref{eq:weno-weighting} are just message passing schemes with weighted aggregation (1 layer for FDM, 2 layers for FVM, and 3 layers for WENO).
+The FVM update, Equation~\ref{eq:pseudolinear}, and Equation ~\ref{eq:weno-weighting} are just message passing schemes with weighted aggregation (1 layer for FDM, 2 layers for FVM, and 3 layers for WENO).
 It is through this connection, that we see that message-passing neural networks representationally contain these classical schemes, and are thus a well-motivated architecture.